smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 The only way to recover is to kill the tab.

 Firefox appears to work correctly.
-It is also faster and uses less memory and Chromium.
+It is also faster and uses less memory than Chromium.

 ## Performance